|Title:||Associate Head Volleyball Coach|

 She was also an assistant coach during the 2002-2003 season at Grandview High School in Aurora, Colo.

 At Truman State, Glenn was a standout on the court and in the classroom.
 She was a team captain for the Bulldogs and a three-time all-conference and all-region selection, and in 2001 she helped Truman State to a 37-2 record and a berth in the NCAA Division II Elite Eight.
-She was also her class's valedictorian in 2002, when she received her bachelor of science degree in exercise physiology.
+She was also class valedictorian in 2002 when she received her bachelor’s degree in exercise physiology.